 File Versions

-To keep your data safe, even if you upload a bad file or get rid of the wrong file, B2 Cloud Storage lets you keep a history of previous versions of each file stored.
-Not only can you keep previous versions of a file, but B2 can keep track of when a file has gone away and when it has been put back, allowing you to keep a full history.
+To keep your data safe, even if you upload a bad file or delete the wrong file, Backblaze B2 Cloud Storage lets you keep a history of previous versions of each file that you store.
+Not only can you keep previous versions of a file, but Backblaze B2 can track when a file is deleted and when it is returned which allows you to keep a full history.

-The first time you upload a file called puppy.jpg, you have just one version of the file, so it's clear which one you get when you download puppy.jpg.
+The first time you upload a file called puppy.jpg, you have only one version of the file, so it is clear which one you get when you download that file.

-You can think of a file as always having a list of versions, newest first.
+A file has a list of versions with the newest version listed first.
 When you download a file by name, you always get the most recent version, the first one in the list.
 If you want an older version, you can find its File ID, and then download it.

-If you upload another file with the same name later, there are now two versions in the list, with the newest one first:
+If you upload another file with the same name, there are now two versions in the list, with the newest one first:

-At this point, if you download “puppy.jpg”, you’ll get the new one.
-You can still download either puppy image by using its file ID.
+At this point, if you download “puppy.jpg,” you will get the new one.
+You can still download either puppy image using its file ID.

-The b2_list_file_names operation returns one entry for each file name, so at this point it will return just one file name, and it will have the file ID of the more recent version.
-If you want to see all of the versions of the file, you can use the b2_list_file_versions operation, which will list both versions of “puppy.jpg”
+The b2_list_file_names operation returns one entry for each file name.
+So, at this point, it returns just one file name with the file ID of the more recent version.
+If you want to see all of the versions of the file, you can use the b2_list_file_versions operation, which lists both versions of “puppy.jpg.”

-Now, the b2_hide_file operation makes it look like the file has been deleted, without removing any of the history.
-It adds a new version of the file that is a "hide marker" saying the file is no longer there.
+The b2_hide_file operation makes it look like the file has been deleted, without removing any of the history.
+It adds a new version of the file with a "hide marker" that says the file is no longer there.

-With the file hidden, downloading the file by name will return a 404 error saying that the file is not there.
+With the file hidden, if you download the file by name, a 404 error is returned that says that the file is not there.

-Uploading yet another cute puppy picture at this point adds a new version, which is the one that you get when downloading the file by name.
+If you upload yet another cute puppy picture, a new version is added, which is the one that you get when you download the file by name.
 The fact that an older version was hidden is still in the history.

-The b2_list_file_versions operation will give you all of this information.
-The results returned look like this:
+The b2_list_file_versions operation returns all of this information.
+The following example shows how results may look:

 {